 The academic and social challenges of school can be hard.
 Help kids develop resiliency and improved self-esteem by letting them fight their own battles when appropriate.
 It’s tempting to rescue our children and solve their problems for them, especially when they’re fried after a long day at school; however, tidying up their room and putting the finishing touches on their homework can send a message that we don’t think they can do this themselves.
 If we treat our kids as if they’re fragile and incapable, it reinforces an inner narrative that this is the case.
 Letting them struggle might be messy and uncomfortable, but we’re often doing them a favor in the long run.

 Returning to school after the summer break can be a stressful time for kids and their parents.
-Tears and meltdowns aren’t out of the ordinary, but if you’re worried your child’s struggles are out of the ordinary, or simply want some additional tools to help manage stress, contact us to request a FREE 20-minute call with one of our licensed professionals to discuss what you are grappling with.
+Tears and meltdowns aren’t uncommon, but if you’re worried that your child’s struggles are out of the ordinary, or simply want some additional tools to help manage stress, contact us to request a FREE 20-minute call with one of our licensed professionals to discuss what you are grappling with.

 Alyse Clayman, LCSW, is CCY’s Early Childhood Mental Health Program Director and Clinical Supervisor.